 6. Platforms that allow you to invest in CSOPs?

 After taking all the risks into account, if you still wish to invest in CSOPs, you can utilize the following platforms.
 Please note that their inclusion here does not necessarily imply endorsement; in fact, we plan to cover these platforms in greater detail in upcoming blog posts.

 That's all I could find at the moment.
-If you know of any other platforms which facilitate CSOP investing, please mention them in the comments or drop me an email on email@example.com
+If you know of any other platforms that facilitate CSOP investing, please mention them in the comments or drop me an email at firstname.lastname@example.org

 7. Bottom Line?

 Do not run behind higher returns without completely understanding the risks.
 CSOPs are extremely complicated and fall in a grey area.
 Big Boss SEBI is watching and in my personal opinion would even crack down on some platforms which are acting as quasi-exchanges and issuing these derivative-type instruments.

 CSOPs have only emerged in the market within the last 2-3 years, and so far, we haven't heard of any startups providing an exit to CSOP holders.
 I recommend waiting and observing how the current CSOP deals unfold.
 Avoid giving in to FOMO, which could lead to losing your hard-earned money and inflating these startups' revenues.